WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::danger Careful!!
 Without knowledge of the password, you CANNOT spend your bitcoin!!
 :::

 Make sure, and triple-check that you have done a proper backup of BOTH the password AND the mnemonic.
 If you only have the recovery words, but not the password, then you will NOT be able to open your wallet or to recover it.

-In order to protect your backup, consider storing the password and recovery words in two different locations.
+In order to protect your backup, consider storing the password and recovery words in different locations.

 Now you get to choose your wallets coinjoin strategy.
+Select one and click `Continue`.

 ![Wasabi Wallet coinjoin strategies](/CoinjoinStrategy.png "Wasabi Wallet coinjoin strategies")